North Carolina feeling effects from nationwide liquor shortage

 “It affects them because they are required to buy liters, it’s a law, and sometimes there aren’t liters. and sometimes there are liters and fifths and it’s illegal for them to buy a 1.75 so they’re forced to adopt other brands,” he said.
 “Then you would need a bartender to convince the customer ‘no no no El Tesoro is far superior’ but if someone is just there shrugging then they may buy a drink at all. “

-Haze says the liquor shortage is only the tip of the iceberg and the entire liquor business is experiencing shortages in every aspect.
+Haze said the liquor shortage is only the tip of the iceberg and the entire liquor business is experiencing shortages in every aspect.

 “Booze like everything else is an ecosystem.
 There are not enough truck drivers, there are not enough warehouse employers, there’s not enough glass, the docks are backed up on the west coast, so you’re having issues getting things in from other countries,” Haze added.
 “Then you have record sales where there’s a greater demand and a smaller supply.”